msf4-0/workflow_instruction_version2.1/README.md

 password = "xxx"
 ```

-9. Create the required Database and Tables, Access in the database.txt directory
+9. Create the required Database and Tables, In CMD cd to the database.txt directory
 ```console
 mysql -u root -p < database.txt
 ```